 Artists Kobe and Suzor feel that those daily practices are essentially costumes designed to enhance the desired personas.
 Once we shed those guises, are we not still women underneath it all?
 What does it mean to be feminine once you’ve taken away all the paint, costumes and personas?

-This project is just that.
-A project.
-There is no expected outcome for the look or the shape the project will take visually or via written word… It is an exploration that will vary from shoot to shoot, and in the editing, writing and display process.
+Although the artists are working toward an art book and gallery show, There is no expected Set outcome for the shape this project will take visually or via written word… It is an exploration that is constantly evolving and will vary from shoot to shoot, and in the editing, writing and display process.